Funding opportunity

 In 2023 the EPSRC healthcare technologies theme issued a funding opportunity to support five research and partnership hubs for health technologies.
 This funding opportunity looked to establish a number of large-scale, multidisciplinary research hubs, drawing on expertise across the engineering and physical sciences and health research community to build and develop strategic research capabilities of importance to one or more of the challenge areas outlined in the new health technologies strategy.

 We have published a strategic delivery plan that sets out our strategy, priorities and what we will deliver between 2022 to 2025.
-This delivery plan is structured around UK Research and Innovation’s six strategic objectives.
+This delivery plan is structured around UK Research and Innovation’s (UKRI) six strategic objectives.

-We have eight cross-cutting priorities, which have been developed to deliver against the UK Research and Innovation (UKRI) strategy, support research and innovation and address government priorities.
+We have eight cross-cutting priorities, which have been developed to deliver against the UKRI strategy, support research and innovation and address government priorities.
 These priorities aim to provide a balance across our portfolio, between discovery research, mission-inspired research, and an effective ecosystem to underpin them.
 Our new health technologies strategy links to many of our EPSRC priorities, for example net zero, but specifically aligns to our priority around transforming health and healthcare.

 Research delivered through the health technologies theme aims to address the priorities we have identified in consultation with our community, and will also contribute to the UKRI strategic themes, ageing and wellbeing, and tackling infections.